-In Patients with RCC
+In Patients with RCC and EC

-Manage other adverse reactions according to the instructions in Table 3 for RCC patients.
+Manage other adverse reactions according to the instructions in Table 3 for RCC and EC patients.
 Based on the absence of clinical experience, there are no recommendations on resumption of dosing in patients with Grade 4 clinical adverse reactions that resolve.

-Table 3Recommended Dose Modifications for LENVIMA for Persistent and Intolerable Grade 2 or Grade 3 Adverse Reactions or Grade 4 Laboratory Abnormalities in RCCa
+Table 3 Recommended Dose Modifications for LENVIMA for Persistent and Intolerable Grade 2 or Grade 3 Adverse Reactions or Grade 4 Laboratory Abnormalities in RCC and EC^a

-Adverse Reaction Modification Adjusted Dose b First occurrence Interrupt until resolved to Grade 0-1 or baseline 14 mg (one 10 mg capsules plus one 4 mg capsule) orally once daily Second occurrence c Interrupt until resolved to Grade 0-1 or baseline 10 mg (one 10 mg capsule) orally once daily Third occurrence c Interrupt until resolved to Grade 0-1 or baseline 8 mg (two 4 mg capsules) orally once daily a Initiate medical management for nausea, vomiting, or diarrhea prior to interruption or dose reduction of LENVIMA b Reduce dose in succession based on the previous dose level (20 mg or 18 mg, 14 mg, 10 mg, or 8 mg per day).
+Adverse Reaction Modification Adjusted Dose ^b First occurrence Interrupt until resolved to Grade 0-1 or baseline 14 mg (one 10 mg capsules plus one 4 mg capsule) orally once daily Second occurrence ^c Interrupt until resolved to Grade 0-1 or baseline 10 mg (one 10 mg capsule) orally once daily Third occurrence ^c Interrupt until resolved to Grade 0-1 or baseline 8 mg (two 4 mg capsules) orally once daily a Initiate medical management for nausea, vomiting, or diarrhea prior to interruption or dose reduction of LENVIMA c Refers to the same or a different adverse reaction that requires dose modification b Reduce dose in succession based on the previous dose level (14 mg, 10 mg, or 8 mg per day).
 Dose increases should not occur after dose reductions have been made.